Adjustments: Strategy, Structure & Personnel

 How Powercoach helps you pick

 The platform's in-game prompts include the suggested category alongside the alert, with the metric that triggered it.
-So you don't just see "lost 5 of last 6 stoppages in D50" — you see the suggested category (Structure) and the recommended action ("commit wing earlier to defensive side").
+So you don't just see "lost 5 of last 6 stoppages in D50" — you see the suggested category (Structure) and the recommended action ("Go wing on wing to take away opposition feedback option").
 The category tag stops you defaulting to a personnel change when a structural one is sitting right there.

 Up next